jeffid/unote/assets/tutorial/notes/05 - Notes.md

 This also means that your notes aren't locked into any proprietary format.

-Notes can have some metadata: if they are favorited or not, which tags they have, which attachments they have, etc. These metadata are written as Markdown front matter.
+Notes can have some metadata: if they are favorite or not, which tags they have, which attachments they have, etc. These metadata are written as Markdown front matter.
 This is taken care of for you.

 ## Syntax Plugins